Building Java Projects with Maven

 C:\ Command PromptC:\Users\kim\.m2\repository\org\springframework>dir /w [spring-aop] [spring-beans] [spring-context] [spring-core] [spring-expression]

-The spring-aop, spring-beans, spring-core, and spring-expression dependent on spring-context are also installed.
+You can confirm that Maven also installed the spring-aop, spring-beans, spring-core, and spring-expression dependent on spring-context.

 References